javsort/Linkaster/docs/delivery_1.md

 Timetable and Event Scheduling Service:

 Figure 3.7 Timetable Service UML Class Diagram
+API Handling:

-Model Classes:
+Figure 3.8 API Handling Service UML Class Diagram Model Classes:

-Figure 3.8 - UML Class Diagram for shared model classes across services
+Figure 3.9 - UML Class Diagram for shared model classes across services

 Component Diagram
 This section intends to justify the choice for microservices & service-oriented architecture, and give a wider description of the inner services within our modules.
 Following the core microservices structure of Controller -> Service -> Repository, we further distinguished differences within the services for better resource management and functionality.
 The following component diagram is intended to display most interactions within the services and show how components are expected to interact: